Cross-Modal Generative Augmentation for Visual Question Answering: Results

 \subsection{Examples of Generated QA pairs}

-In order to qualitatively show the effectiveness of our proposed model, Figure \ref{fig:analysis1} illustrates examples of what the model learns and generates and compares them with QA pairs from the original dataset.
+To qualitatively demonstrate the effectiveness of the proposed approach, Figure \ref{fig:analysis1} shows examples of generated QA pairs and compares them with the original ones from the VQA-CP-v2 dataset.

-For four examples, we list five generated QA pairs from the proposed augmentation sampler and five QA pairs from the original dataset.
-For the generated QA pairs, we have a column showing the probabilities of sampled answers given only the input image, in descending order.
-It can be seen that most of the answers can be directly related to the image, but some are not.
-This is because we use ground truth answers from the original dataset to train the image-answer pipeline, which contains some answers that have high correlations with the questions but not with the image.
-We also show the questions generated conditioned on the sampled answers and the image.
-The questions have high diversity.
-Additionally, the reliability $\mathcal{R}$ of each QA pair is illustrated, showing that most QA pairs has high reliability and relevance to the image.
-Note that high probabilities of answers given an image cannot guarantee that the augmented QA pairs have high correlation with the image.
+In the four examples, we present five generated QA pairs from the proposed generator and five QA pairs from the original dataset, for each image.
+For the generated QA pairs, we have a column \texttt{$q_{\phi}(A|V)$} showing the probabilities of sampled answers given only the input image, in descending order.
+It can be seen from the \texttt{Answer} column that most of the answers can be directly related to the image, but some are not.
+This is because we use ground-truth answers from the original dataset to train the image-answer pipeline, which contains some answers that have high correlations with the questions but not with the image.